hallambaker/Mathematical-Mesh/Web/Reference/ssh.md

 ````

 ````
->profile list
+>mesh list
-ERROR - The command  is not known.
+ERROR - The feature has not been implemented
 ````

 Specifying the /json option returns a result of type Result:

 ````
->profile list /json
+>mesh list /json
 {
   "Result": {
     "Success": false,
-    "Reason": "The command  is not known."}}
+    "Reason": "The feature has not been implemented"}}
 ````

 # ssh private

 ````
 private   Extract the private key for this device
-    /mesh   Account identifier (e.g. alice@example.com) or profile fingerprint /verbose   Verbose reports (default)
+    /account   Account identifier (e.g. alice@example.com) or profile fingerprint /verbose   Verbose reports (default)
     /report   Report output (default)
     /json   Report output in JSON format